brohd11/macos-finder-actions/README.md

 your actions keep working.
 Symlink cycles are detected and skipped.
 Hidden entries (`.git`, `.DS_Store`) are ignored.

-Because symlinks work, the **Choose…** directory picker is no longer needed to keep actions in a dotfiles repo — stow into the default location and press **Reset**.
-The picker remains for pointing at a directory you would rather not symlink.
+The **Choose…** directory picker is for pointing config at a directory you would rather not symlink.

 ## Platform caveats